Galapagos vacations overview

 Our top Galapagos Islands vacations

-Best time to go to Galapagos
+Best time to go on vacation to the Galapagos Islands

 Unusually for a wildlife watching destination, the animals of the Galapagos can be seen year round, so the best time to visit depends on whether you want to focus around diving, or stay on shore.
 There are two seasons on the islands.
 June to November is cool and dry, while December to June is warm and wet.
 The warmer season is the best time to take to the water, as the sea will be warmer and calmer, and the underwater visibility good.
 Birdwatchers might want to time their trip for July: mating season for blue footed boobies and short-eared owls.